By Rob Shaul

 Many athletes are not technically proficient with cleans, snatches, etc., and this technical inefficiently does not reflect their relative strength.

 How to work up to 1RM’s?

 No warm up … get right to them.
-You can “rest” in the down, hang position – but can’t put your feet on a bench, and most keep both hands on the bar.
-I did 7x in a row, then started doing singles, resting in the down position between reps.
+You can “rest” in the down, hang position – but can’t put your feet on a bench, and must keep both hands on the bar.
+Form is strict … not kipping, bucking, etc. Chin above the bar at the top and full elbow extension at the bottom.

 Why the Front Squat and not the Back Squat?

 First – we believe the front squat has a slightly greater emphasis on the quads than the back squat – which seems to engage the butt and hamstrings more.
 We use the Hinge Lift to really target butt and hamstring strength (posterior chain).